Skip to main content

 24 mentions Positive Neutral Negative

 The game's atmosphere is widely praised for its creepy and immersive qualities, effectively enhancing the overall experience and tension during gameplay.
-While the unsettling sounds and visuals contribute to a strong sense of dread, some players note that the atmosphere can become less impactful after repeated playthroughs.
-Overall, it is considered the game's strongest aspect, despite concerns about its short length and limited replayability.
+While the unsettling sounds and visuals contribute to a strong ambiance, some players note that the atmosphere can lose its impact after repeated playthroughs.
+Overall, it is considered a standout feature, making the game worth trying, especially for fans of atmospheric horror.

 • “The game has great atmosphere and uses real-world theology to create a mystery you need to investigate.”